Game

 1. Identify "food" as fuel for your body and brain.

-2. Identify fruits, vegetables, whole grains, protein foods, dairy, and water as nutritious food choices that give your body the most power to move and think.
+2. Identify fruits, vegetables, whole grains, protein foods, dairy, and water as nutritious food.

 3. Apply a variety of motor skills and movement patterns to game play.